wordfence/wordfence-cli/docs/FAQs.md

 #### What permissions are required to install/run CLI?

 Wordfence CLI can be installed and run as any user, including `root`.
 When installing using `pip` as root, `pip` will return a warning about running as root.
-Using that installation method, we recommend installing using `pip` as a non-priveledged user.
+Using that installation method, we recommend installing using `pip` as a non-privileged user.

 #### What the difference is between Wordfence CLI and WP-CLI?